-Queen’s Faculty of Law is committed to increasing Aboriginal representation within the legal profession and therefore welcomes applications from Indigenous people, including those of Indian (status and non-status), Métis and Inuit heritage.
+Queen’s Faculty of Law is committed to increasing Indigenous representation within the legal profession and therefore welcomes applications from Indigenous people, including those of Indian (status and non-status), Métis and Inuit heritage.

 Applications will be considered based on your interest in, and identification with, your Aboriginal community, as well as other factors, including academic performance, results of the LSAT, employment history, letters of reference and a personal statement.
 This material will form the basis upon which the Admissions Committee will judge whether you are able to undertake the JD degree program successfully.
 If there is strong evidence of academic ability in the application, an exception might be made to the academic standards.

-The Faculty of Law strongly supports the Program of Legal Studies for Native People (PLSNP) at the University of Saskatchewan’s Native Law Centre.
-The Admissions Committee may admit you to the Aboriginal category unconditionally or subject to successfully completing the PLSNP.
+The Faculty of Law strongly supports the Native Law Centre Program (NLC) at the University of Saskatchewan.
+The Admissions Committee may admit you to the Aboriginal category unconditionally or subject to successfully completing the NLC.

-The Admissions Committee will endeavour to make decisions on completed applications early in the admissions cycle for this category to allow time for those with conditional offers to apply for admission to the Program of Legal Studies for Native People.
+The Admissions Committee will endeavour to make decisions on completed applications early in the admissions cycle for this category to allow time for those with conditional offers to apply for admission to the Native Law Centre Program.

-For further information on the PLSNP, see www.usask.ca/plsnp.
+For further information on the NLC, see www.usask.ca/plsnp.